Myzraev/HouseVarraque/places/places.md

 ---

 # Places
-This section is dedicated to places (realms, countries, buildings, etc.) within the setting.
+This section is dedicated to places (realms, nations, buildings, etc.) within the setting.

 WIP